 50GB plan ($12 per year): This is the best plan for very casual users or those who employ additional backup strategies.
 Generally, you will want to have it hold your iPhone and iPad backups in the cloud — instead of your Mac — and store a moderate number of documents, images, or video.

-If you’re already a paying iCloud subscriber, this fall, your subscription will get an automatic free boost with iCloud+, a new version of the service that will be available with the release of iOS 15.
-Apple announced iCloud+ and its new privacy-focused features, including Private Relay, Hide My Email, and HomeKit Secure Video at WWDC 2021.
-The upgrade features internet encryption, faux email address creation, and enhanced support for home security cameras.
+For those who were already paying iCloud subscribers, those subscriptions got an automatic free boost with iCloud+, a new version of the service released with iOS 15.
+It includes privacy-focused features like Private Relay, Hide My Email, and HomeKit Secure Video.
+The upgrade offers internet encryption, faux email address creation, and enhanced support for home security cameras.

-Bit of an Apple head and like to use everything Apple has to offer?
-Apple has also launched the all-inclusive Apple One service that delivers all cloud benefits under one roof.
-Apple One bundles up to six Apple services under one subscription, including Apple Music, Apple TV+, Apple Arcade, Apple News+, Apple Fitness+, and iCloud storage.
+Apple also recently launched the all-inclusive Apple One service that delivers all cloud benefits under one roof.
+Apple One bundles up to six Apple services into one subscription, including Apple Music, Apple TV+, Apple Arcade, Apple News+, Apple Fitness+, and iCloud storage.

 There are several levels to Apple One, and you get an increased amount of iCloud storage with each, so depending on what you use, there might be a financial tradeoff.
 If you don’t use any of Apple’s ancillary subscription services, then stick to buying iCloud storage on its own.
-However, if you find yourself using Apple’s other services, this will allow you to save money.
+However, if you use Apple’s other services, this could save you money.